apiengine/apiengine-client/legal/privacy.md

 =================

 Fourtribe (trading as APIENGINE.IO) is committed to protecting the privacy of your information.
-This Privacy Policy describes APIENGINE.IO web site privacy practices.
+This Privacy Statement describes APIENGINE.IO web site privacy practices.

 A. Coverage
 -----------